Grayscale image of a robotic arm in a clean, modern environment.

 Heading and Date

-An accurate demand letter clearly shows who is sending it, who should get it, and the date it was written.
-This ensures it reaches the right person without confusion.
-It’s also important to include a short title like demand for settlement or request for action.
-It makes your letter look official, increasing the chance the recipient will take it seriously and respond promptly.
+An accurate demand letter should clearly show the sender’s details, receiver’s details, and the written date.
+So, it reaches the right person without confusion.
+Add a short title like demand for settlement or request for action.
+This makes your letter look official, and the recipient can take it seriously.

 Introduction and Purpose